 - Kuturec M, Emoto SE, Sofijanov N et al. Febrile seizures: is the EEG a useful predictor of recurrences?
 Clin.Pediatr.(Phila) 1997; 36: 31-6.

 - Joshi C, Wawrykow T, Patrick J, Prasad A. Do clinical variables predict an abnormal EEG in patients with complex febrile seizures?
 Seizure.
 2005; 14: 429-34.

 - Utility of lumbar puncture for first simple febrile seizure among children 6 to 18 months of age.
+Pediatrics.
 2009.

 - Amir A. Kimia, Andrew J. Capraro et al, Utility of lumbar puncture for first simple febrile seizure among 6 to 18 months of age; Pediatrics Vol. 123 No. 1.
 January 1, 2009, pp. 6-12.

 - Camfield PR, Camfield CS, Shapiro SH, Cummings C. The first febrile seizure: antipyretic instruction plus either phenobarbital or placebo to prevent recurrence.
 J Pediatr.
 1980;97:16–21

 - Uhari M, Rantala, H, Vainionpaa L, Kurttila R. Effect of acetaminophen and of low intermittent doses of diazepam on prevention of recurrence of febrile seizures.
 J Pediatr.
 1995;126:991–995